This is our ultimate guide to the Van Gogh Museum. It is one of Amsterdam’s most popular museums, and one we ourselves visit regularly.

 Children can also participate in a treasure hunt.
 Pick up a Treasure Hunt Sheet at the Information Desk.
 Children who return the sheet will receive a small gift.

-This allows visitors to see what inspired the painter, and which artists in turn were inspired by him.
+This allows visitors to see what inspired Van Gogh, and which artists in turn were inspired by him.

 Temporary Van Gogh Exhibitions